mate-academy/jv-program-common-mistakes/java-core/builder-file/builder.md

 ### Common mistakes

 #### Using private constructor of class
-If you use builder pattern better make constructor of outer class with a Builder as an input parameter private.
+If you use a builder pattern, make the outer class's constructor with a Builder input parameter private, not public, default or protected.
 We should hide it from users and forbid to pass Builder in parameters.

 #### Using getters in builder